-During the nine months ended September 30, 2006, two customers, Samsung and Sagem, represented 11% and 10% of our revenues, respectively.
-No other single end customer accounted for more than 10% of our revenues during the nine months ended September 30, 2006.
+We had no customers that accounted for more than 10% of our revenues during the three months ended March 31, 2007.
 In addition to direct sales to customers, some of our end customers purchase products indirectly from us through distributors and contract manufacturers.
 An end customer purchasing through a contract manufacturer typically instructs such contract manufacturer to obtain our products and incorporate such products with other components for sale by such contract manufacturer to the end customer.
 Although we actually sell the products to, and are paid by, the distributors and contract manufacturers, we refer to such end customer as our customer.
-One of our distributors, Edom Technology, represented 37% of our revenues during the nine months ended September 30, 2006.
-There were no other distributors or contract manufacturers that accounted for more than 10% of our revenues during the nine months ended September 30, 2006.
+Two of our distributors, Edom Technology and Avnet, represented 42% and 12% of our revenues during the three months ended March 31, 2007, respectively.
+There were no other distributors or contract manufacturers that accounted for more than 10% of our revenues during the three months ended March 31, 2007.

-The percentage of our revenues derived from customers located outside of the United States was 91% in fiscal 2005, 89% in fiscal 2004 and 80% in fiscal 2003.
-This percentage increase in the two most recent years reflects our product and customer diversification and increased market penetration for our products, as many of our mobile handset, and increasingly, broad-based mixed-signal customers manufacture and design their products in Asia.
+The percentage of our revenues derived from customers located outside of the United States was 84% in fiscal 2006, which reflects our product and customer diversification and market penetration for our products, as many of our customers manufacture and design their products in Asia.
 All of our revenues to date have been denominated in U.S. dollars.
 We believe that a majority of our revenues will continue to be derived from customers outside of the United States.